dojo/widgets/README.md

  * overview: The configuration for the basic example including the imported Basic module and the example filename (has to be `'Basic'`)
  * examples: Additional examples for the widget, an array of configuration that specifies the title, description, module and example filename.

- To view the examples locally run `npm run examples` and navigate to http://localhost:9999, this starts the examples in watch mode and should update widget module are changed.
+ To view the examples locally run `npm run dev` and navigate to http://localhost:9999, this starts the examples in watch mode and should update widget module are changed.

 ### Widget Documentation